holomekc/ioBroker.bshb/README.md

 ## Install

-This build directory is not part of github but is only part of npm package.
+The build directory is not part of github but is only part of npm package.
 Therefore, you cannot install it via github in ioBroker.
 Do the following:

 * Install from URL